spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/lumbar-registration/before-starting.rst

    * ``single_subject/data/t2_lumbar/t2.nii.gz`` : T2w anatomical scan of the lumbar spinal cord.

-   You can get these files by downloading :sct_tutorial_data:`data_lumbar-registration.zip`.
+   You can get this file by downloading :sct_tutorial_data:`data_lumbar-registration.zip`.

 #.
 Open a terminal and navigate to the ``single_subject/data/t2_lumbar/`` directory: